When Should You Remove a Coconut Tree in Oahu, Hawaii? Key Risk Factors to Know

 - Old mechanical injuries from trimming equipment

 Once decay compromises the central column, the trunk can fail suddenly without splitting or cracking first.
-The University of Florida IFAS Extension notes that some fungal diseases in palms may show no visible symptoms until the trunk collapses or the canopy suddenly falls.

 Key Risk Factor 3: Overheight and Canopy Load